medialab/xan/docs/cmd/search.md

     --name-column <name>         When given with -B/--breakdown, --patterns & --pattern-column, indicates the column containing a pattern's name that will be used as column name in the appended breakdown.
-    -l, --limit <n>              Maximum of number rows to return.
-Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).
-    -p, --parallel               Whether to use parallelization to speed up computation.
-                                 Will automatically select a suitable number of threads to use based on your number of cores.
-Use -t, --threads if you want to indicate the number of threads yourself.
-    -t, --threads <threads>      Parellize computations using this many threads.
-Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help             Display this message